rcqx/ep-to-timescaledb/README.md

 * An ``Output:Variable`` object report the timeseries corresponding to the temperatures of every zone in the model.
 * Timeseries data allocated in .csv file is then post-process to report time, zone temperature and an id corresponding to the simulated zone.
 * Then a semantic representation of the office is created using [bot](https://w3c-lbd-cg.github.io/bot/) schema for describing the office topology
-* Timeseries ids corresponding to .csv files are mapped into the semantic model (bot model).
+* Timeseries ids corresponding to .csv files are mapped into the bot model.
 * Time series data is loaded to timescaledb
-* Semantic model and its relationships to timeseries data  are discovered, arrange and plotted.
+* Semantic model and its relationships to timeseries data  are retrieved, arrange and plotted.

 ![example](./img/example.png)

 More info on the energy model can be found on e+ "./ExampleFiles/BasicFiles/exercise2.idf" and on the ["Getting Started"](https://energyplus.net/sites/default/files/pdfs_v8.3.0/GettingStarted.pdf) guide.

-To set up repo and access to the detailed example , first start docker containers:
+To set up repo and access to the detailed example, first start docker containers:

 ```
 # start docker containers
 ./scripts/start_docker_containers.sh
 ```

-Then load energyplus timseries data
+Then load energyplus post-processed timeseries data

 ```
 # load energyplus timeseries data